Places to Visit in Srirangam Tamil Nadu India Ranganathaswamy Temple

 *Temple open on Weekend also

-Srirangam City is of 600 acres island town.
+Srirangam City Covers 600 acres island town.
 The temple of srirangam occupies an area of about 156 acres and it is the largest temple in India.
 It is the fore most temples in 108 Divya Desams.
 It is about 7 km from Trichy and 325km from Chennai.
 Srirangam to Trichy airport is about 13km.

-Srirangam is a holy place.
+It is a holy place.
 Importantly for vaishnavates, because, their God Vishnu is in the name of “Renganathar” in a sleeping posture (called Anantha sayanam), which could not be seen any where else like this.
 Srirangam has got importance because of Renganathar temple.
 The Geographic location of this island between Rivers cauvery and kolidam is also a reason.
 There is a flower market in this place called as “sathara veedhi” from where flowers and Garlands are exported to various foreign countries.

 A Garden which grows mangoes is also here.
 The name of that is “Thatha Chariyar Gardens”.
 They export tons of mangoes every year.
 There are totally five matriculation schools, Three Government aided schools and six primary schools providing an excellent education.
 Sri Rangam place is famous for Residential apartments.
 There are more than five hundred apartments in this place.
 Bus services are available round the clock to reach srirangam.
 Numerous taverns and inns are here to accommodate large number of tourists.
 Three art galleries are present where; people forget themselves in the beauty of antiques and crafts.